Centimitr/activity-streamer/README.md

 # COMP90015 Activity Streamer

 A simple distributed system; Clients can send and receive activity objects from a stream with the help of multiple servers.
+TCP + JSON.

 ## Build